Back to Book

 Users scale up.
 Someone makes a prompt change to improve response quality, and three customers report that the agent "feels worse."
 Another change fixes hallucinations but breaks formatting.
 The team debates whether the new version is actually better or just different.
 Nobody knows for sure.
 There's no shared definition of "good," no baseline to compare against, no way to tell signal from noise.
 The team is flying blind.

-This is the moment where organizations stall.
-Not because they lack talent or technology, but because they lack certainty.
+This is the moment where organizations stall because they lack certainty.
 And here's what most technical teams underestimate: the biggest obstacle to shipping AI isn't engineering.
 It's organizational sign-off.

 No VP of Product is going to greenlight a production deployment they can't explain.
 No legal team will approve a customer-facing agent without understanding what could go wrong and how often.
 No CFO will fund the next phase of an AI initiative that can't quantify its own reliability.
 Organizations don't kill AI projects because the technology failed.
 They kill them because nobody could prove it worked.